-Knowing how to attract nesting hummingbirds can help you entice these flying jewels to raise their delicate families right in your backyard.
-This can give you an unparalleled opportunity to witness the birds’ amazing growth and the nurturing a mother offers her chicks.
+Knowing how to attract nesting hummingbirds can help you entice these precious creatures to raise their delicate families in your yard.
+This can give you an unparalleled opportunity to witness these amazing birds’ growth and the nurturing a hummingbird mother offers her chicks.

 Hummingbird Nesting Habits

 Depending on the hummingbird species and the general climate, a nest may be used for just one brood or for several broods in the same season, but nests are not frequently reused from year to year.
 If your yard is safe and attractive, however, you can easily encourage hummingbirds to nest nearby for many years.

 Making Your Yard Attractive